carterjandrew/nixos-config/README.md

 ./scripts/rebuild
 ```
 Report any issues you have in the [issues tab](https://github.com/carterjandrew/nixos-config/issues) of this github and I'll do my best to address them.
-# How to use your setup
+# How to use this setup
 **TODO**